rgscherf/snowbird/README.md

 The Snowbird config file allows the user to select:

 - Input Instructions, which are functions used to gather (or retrieve) files to be analyzed and the rules to analyze them with.
-- Render Instructions, which are functions that will do specific things with the analysis provided by `bluebird.core`.
+- Render Instructions, which are functions that will do specific things with the analysis provided by `snowbird.analysis.core`.

 ## Architecture